makerbase-mks/MKS-SGEN_L-V2/README.md

 - The CPU is NXP LPC1769 ARM® Cortex®-M3 120MHZ
 - Motherboard has 4KB EEPROM
 - Support 2 way PWM FANs and 2 way Dc12/24 out interface
-- Support dule Z interface
+- Support dual Z interface
 - More reserved IO on the board

 ## Related tutorials and Notice